AdamBrush96/Cyclistic_Case_Study/README.md

 Please note that since this is a private data set made publicly available, some information has been removed, specifically any personally identifiable data about the riders.
 This means we won’t be able to see if any riders used day passes on multiple occasions or gather any information on the demographics of members versus casual riders.

-## Documentation of any cleaning or manipulation of data:
+## Documentation of Any Cleaning or Manipulation of Data:

 For all data cleaning and manipulation I will be using Google’s BigQuery, a serverless data warehouse that supports querying with SQL.
 Each step below was completed with a SQL query.
-Please see [Combining_and_Cleaning.sql](https://github.com/AdamBrush96/Cyclistic_Case_Study/blob/d9e1aaa2054761ec09bca538f1f29959d32edfbd/Combining_and_Cleaning.sql) for the exact SQL code used.
+Please see [Combining and Cleaning](https://github.com/AdamBrush96/Cyclistic_Case_Study/blob/d9e1aaa2054761ec09bca538f1f29959d32edfbd/Combining_and_Cleaning.sql) file for the exact SQL code used.
 To combine, clean, and manipulate the data and make it useable I followed these steps:
 * The data was separated into monthly data sets so I first had to combine all 12 sets into one large data set.
 * I checked the data set for duplicates by counting the distinct values in the ride_id column and making sure the result matched the total rows in the data set.
 There were no duplicate rides.
 * I checked to ensure all the ride IDs were 16 characters to see if there were any errors in the data set.
 There were none.